Skip to content

 Default module format

-The @dnb/eufemia uses ESM as the default module format.
-This allows us to more easily and by default tree shaking support:
+The @dnb/eufemia uses ESM as the default module format:

 // Imports only the code needed for the button